TimMangan/App-Info/docs/Windows/Ace/Package-AppV.md

-# Packaging 7-Zip for App-V
+# Packaging ACE for App-V

 The app is easily packaged in App-V and requires no special treatment.